Approximation Algorithm for Noisy Quantum Circuit Simulation

-With this observation, we get a serial connection of the two tensor networks representing $n$-qubit circuits $\e_f$ and $\e_f^*$.
-Subsequently, we can compute $\bra{\psi_e^*}\otimes\bra{\psi_e}(M_{\e_d}\cdots M_{\e_1}) \ket{\psi_t^*}\otimes\ket{\psi_t}$ by contracting a tensor network with double size ($2n$ qubits).
-Based on this idea, an algorithm (Algorithm~\ref{Algorithm:Series}) is developed to compute fault effect $F(\psi_e,\e_f(\psi_t))$.
-For calculating fidelity with input test states $\ket{\psi_t}$ that have unknown expected output state $\ket{\psi_e}$, since $\ket{\psi_e} = U \ket{\psi_t}$, we can append the tensor network for calculating $U \ket{\psi_t}$ at the end of the tensor network of the faulty circuit.
-Moreover, we observe that those gates after the last fault can be canceled out, reducing the calculation cost of contracting the tensor network, as shown in Fig.~\ref{fig:double_example}.
+Based on these observations, we get a serial connection of the two tensor networks representing $n$-qubit circuits $\e_{\N}$.
+Subsequently, we derived an accuracy algorithm to compute $\bra{ v }\otimes\bra{ v ^*}(M_{\e_d}\cdots M_{\e_1}) \ket{\psi}\otimes\ket{\psi^*}$ by contracting a tensor network with double size ($2n$ qubits).
+An illustration of the tensor network diagram of the two-qubit noisy QAOA circuit of Fig.~\ref{fig:circuit_example} is shown in Fig.~\ref{fig:circuit_double_example}.